 The most intimidating task I face as a professor in a Christian liberal arts environment is to model faithful Christian scholarship.
 It might ease that task to clear up some misconceptions:

 - I am not an expert and you the ignorant who sit at my feet to absorb my learning.
-Your startling observations and my carefully hidden blind spots show me I really do not know all that much more about these aspects of the Christian tradition than you do.
+Your startling observations and my carefully hidden blind spots show me I really do not know so much more Christian tradition than you.